procount/zfs-for-pi/README.md

 # zfs-for-pi
-ZFS for the Raspberry Pi
+ZFS for the Raspberry Pi.

+I have tested this using hard disks for the storage pools and it performs faster than ext4 on the Raspberry Pi 4B.
+Yes really.

 Based on Alexey Tsarev's gist at https://gist.github.com/Alexey-Tsarev/d5809e353e756c5ce2d49363ed63df35